 Why I remain in the field of User Experience Design

-Anyone who says that UX is easy or is just “making things pretty” has obviously never tried it.
 Along with the multitude of factors we have to consider in order to create an effective design, our roles often meet a level of resistance within our organizations.
 I’ve seen the challenges that User Experience professionals have to face in an in-house environment, as consultants, and within an agency.
 This field is certainly not something to get into if you’re not willing to fight battles almost every day.
-So what is it about User Experience Designers that keeps me in this field?
+So what is it about User Experience Design that keeps me in this field?

 - We make people’s lives better through design: We get to do something pretty amazing.
 We get to look at how people behave, and create solutions that make something in their life better.
 As Jesse James Garrett once said, “To be able to make some small part of their experience better, and all of those little experiences add up to the sum of somebody’s life… the ability to touch people in that way is really profound.”